 \paragraph{Baseline}

 Table \ref{tab:noisy_text}, \ref{tab:TweeBank}, \ref{tab:TweetEval} shows that the entanglement model outperforms $\text{RoBERTa}_{\text{large}}$, which is pretrained and has more parameters, across all English classification and sequence labeling tasks.
-Table \ref{tab:masak} shows that the entanglement model failed to outperform $\text{XLM-R}_{\text{large}}$, suggesting maybe more pretraining is required for lower-resourced languages.
-Also, the entanglement model outperforms CharBERT (which is an English-only model) across all English classification and sequence labeling and tasks, which suggests that our model more effectively leverages the ability of both character and subword models.
+Table \ref{tab:masak} shows that the entanglement model with XLM-R as the backbone failed to outperform $\text{XLM-R}_{\text{large}}$, so maybe more pretraining is required for lower-resourced languages.
+We see that EM with $\text{XLM-R}_{\text{large}}$ as the backbone outperforms $\text{XLM-R}_{\text{large}}$.
+Also, the entanglement model outperforms CharBERT (an English-only model) across all English classification and sequence labeling tasks, suggesting that our model more effectively leverages the ability of both character and subword models.